I offer weekly classes at Eka Yoga:

 In addition to weekly public classes, I also offer private yoga sessions:

-Yoga + Ayurveda
+Yoga + Eastern Philosophy

 The complimentary practices of Yoga + Eastern Philosophy modalities (Ayurveda, Traditional Chinese Medicine, Chakra System, Yoga Sutras, Buddhist Mindfulness Meditation) are woven throughout class.
 These systems provide an approach to well-being that restores balance throughout the mind, body, emotional landscape, and nervous system.

 Yin is a meditative practice that invites qualities of stillness + quiet into the mind and body.
 This practice relates to Patanjali’s Yoga Sutras, in that through the stillness of asana we can quiet the fluctuations of the mind and experience a settling of consciousness.
 Energetically, it is a complementary practice to our active lifestyle and other Yang pursuits.
 Yin enhances and balances energy (qi) through initiating the rest and repair response in the body, while targeting and strengthening deeper connective tissues by allowing muscles to relax and holding for time.
 Pranayama and Mindfulness Meditation Practices are woven throughout class to support the mind while holding poses.
 Props are used to support the practice and encourage deep tissue release.

 Yin + Hatha Fusion cultivates gentle, mindful, and warming connection to breath + movement to support the health and dynamic function of the musculoskeletal and cardiovascular systems while also offering cooling static poses to sooth the nervous system.
 Hatha reflects the Yang (active) and Yin (passive) energies within our minds and bodies.
 These complimentary styles of Yoga are offered together or independently.
 The Yang portion of the practice promotes grounding and stabilization with gentle, mindful movement to encourage optimal circulation of energy through the body.
 This approach includes drawing awareness to specific areas of the body that can experience imbalance (e.g., the hips), with isolated movements to increase integrated movement, held standing or balancing postures, and mindful flowing movements.
 The Yin portion of the practice promotes deep rest, relaxation, and replenishment of energy by removing blockages through static poses.
 Pranayama and Mindfulness Meditation Practices are woven throughout class to support the mind while holding poses.
 Props are used to support the practice and encourage deep tissue release.